Multi-scenario workflows (workflow

 A workflow ‘step’ includes:

-The precursor scenario is cloned to the target scenario name.
+.(Optional) The precursor scenario is cloned to a target model name and scenario name.

 Any other possible modification.